The Must Do Summer Activity in the Okanagan

-My brother and his friends own some of those awesome 10 person floaties that you can purchase from Costco – it is so awesome!
-Cup holders and everything.
+My brother and his friends own some of those awesome 10 person floaties from Costco – they are so awesome as they even have cup holders and everything.
 I can’t find the exact floatie but this one below is very similar to the one they have.

 What is the difference between the two channels?

 Penticton Channel: The Penticton channel is a man-made channel between Okanagan Lake and Skaha Lake.
-Because of its popularity, it isn’t super clean but a super easy ride with a clear-cut path.
+Because of its popularity, it isn’t super clean but it is a super easy ride with a clear-cut path.
 It’s located 215 Riverside Drive on the north end of Penticton.

 Enderby Channel: The Enderby Channel is more intense than Penticton, and is actually called the Shuswap River.
 The Shuswap River is a river, not a channel so it can be unpredictable with logs and rocks sticking out of the water.
 It’s also a lot cleaner than Penticton.
 There are many different enter and exit points, but the most common float is from Belvidere Park to Tuey Park.

-Let me give you some tips on what to bring for floating:
+Let me give you some tips on how to have the best floating experience:

 –Floatie: Don’t own a floatie?
 You can head to Costco, Canadian Tire, the Dollar Store, or even a gas station and buy ones for cheap.
 It’s incredibly fun to tie each others floaties together OR pile on to a big person floatie like we do!
 Make sure you check your floatie for holes before you hop onto the river.
-I’ve definitely been on the river when my floatie has started to deflate – not a good time!
+I’ve definitely been on the river when my floatie has started to deflate and I would not recommend it!
 If floating the Penticton channel, you can actually rent a floatie at the launch site.